How to specialize in pediatric nursing

 - An Associate of Science in Nursing (ASN) degree for entry-level RNs that can be completed in 20-24 months.

 - A Bachelor of Science in Nursing (BSN) degree that can be earned in 3 years or less, based on transfer credit and applicable prior learning experience you may already have.
+You can choose an on-campus program or an online bachelor's in nursing program available in select U.S. states.

 - An online RN to BSN program that can be completed in less than 12 months if you are already working as a licensed RN with an associate’s degree.